ida-rnet/RNet/README.md

      It learns until the loss reaches a specified value and generates a point.pkl file.

 ## License
   All rights reserved 2023 Created by Tomonori Ida.

-Please contact me, ida@se.kanazawa-u.ac.jp